 The store looks every bit like Apple Stores found all over the world.
 But Apple has no stores in Kunming and only 13 authorised resellers in the city, who are not allowed to call themselves Apple Stores or claim to work for Apple.
 "This was a total Apple store rip-off.
 A beautiful rip-off - a brilliant one - the best rip-off store we had ever seen," the anonymous blogger posted on Wednesday.

 The manager of an authorised reseller in Kunming, who gave only his surname, Zhang, said most customers have no idea the stores are fake.
 "There are more and more of these fake stores in Kunming.
 Although they may sell real Apple products, some of those products were not imported through legal means.
 And they cost more.''
 It was unclear whether the store was selling fake or genuine Apple products.
 Countless unauthorised resellers of Apple and other brands' electronic products throughout China sell the real thing but buy their goods overseas and smuggle them into the country to skip taxes.

-In August Reuters reported that authorities in Kunming had identified another 22 unauthorized Apple retailers.
+In August 2011, Reuters reported that authorities in Kunming had identified another 22 unauthorized Apple retailers.
 China’s Administration for Industry and Commerce in the Yunnan provincial capital said the stores have been ordered to stop using Apple’s logo after Apple China accused them of unfair competition and violating its registered trademark, state media said.
 [Source: Reuters, August 11, 2011]

-Iphones in China
+Introduction of iPhones in China

 Even though much of the iPhone is manufactured in China the device was not sold there until 2009 because of problems with “regulatory bodies” over the wireless Internet function and the 3-G network its used and delays caused by Apple’s inability to strike a deal with China Mobile, China’s largest cell phone operator.
 In the meantime sales of smuggled, “unlocked” and counterfeited iPhones and iPhone look-likes like the M8 MiniOne were brisk.
 Chinese who traveled abroad have been asked by friends and relatives to bring back iPhones for them.
 A three-step tutorial available on the Internet shows people how it “unlock” their phones so they can be used in China.